OffchainLabs/arbitrum-docs/arbitrum-docs/launch-l3-chain/orbit-quickstart.md

 ## Step 5: Generate and download your appchain's configuration files

-This step will generate two JSON configuration files - one for your **nodes**; another for your **core contracts**.
+This step will generate two JSON configuration files - one for your **nodes**; another for setting up your **appchain configurations**

- 1. Clicking **Download Rollup JSON** will generate `nodeConfig.json`: This file will be consumed as the configuration for your appchain's node, contains validator(s) and batch poster setup.
-It also contains the private key for your appchain's batch poster, which is used to sign transactions that post RBlocks to your appchain's core contracts on L2.
+ 1. Clicking **Download Rollup JSON** will generate `nodeConfig.json`: This file will be consumed as the configuration for your appchain's node, contains validator (staker) and batch poster setup.
+It also contains the private key for your appchain's batch poster, which is used to send the batched transaction and also private key for your appchain's staker, which is used to sign transactions that post RBlocks to your appchain's core contracts on L2.
  2. Clicking **Download L3Config JSON** will generate `orbitSetupScriptConfig.json`: This file contains the configuration for your appchain.
-It'll be consumed to setup your appchain parameters.
+It'll be consumed to setup your appchain parameters and also setting up your **Token Bridge Contract**.

 <!-- prev